chrplr/PCBS/docs/coding-exercices.rst

  10:  10  20  30  40  50  60  70  80  90 100

+Notes:
+- you could use `for` loops, and the `range` function.
-- Note: it can be useful read https://pyformat.info/#number_padding to pretty-print the numbers.
+- to properly align the numbers, you can read about format strings. https://pyformat.info/#number_padding

 Check out  :download:`multiplication_table.py  <../coding-exercises/multiplication-table.py>`